uwblueprint/blueprint_intro_to_data_science/README.md

-# blueprint_intro_to_data_science
+# Intro to Data Science by Blueprint

+**Presented by: Simran Jassal and Christopher Luc**

 Hi there!
 Please do the following pre-reqs below before the workshop so we can get started right away!
 Feel free to message us if you have any issues.
+Also like our [Facebook Page](https://www.facebook.com/uwblueprint/) and check out our [website](https://www.uwblueprint.org/)!

+**Slides:** Will be posted after the talk

+**Additional Resources:** Will be posted after the talk

 ## Set Up
 1. Open Terminal